 Please do not take photos near military or government installations, the Emir’s Palace, the Emiri Diwan, government buildings, industrial plants, the Saudi Arabian border, or inside the customs area of the airport.
 Generally, local women will not allow their picture to be taken.
 Please ask permission of anyone you wish to photograph.

 With summer temperatures routinely reaching over 50°C (122°F), Qatar is truly one of the hottest places to live!
-Thankfully, our spring average temperatures of 24°C/75°F and overnight lows of 16°C/61°F make the fall a great time to visit Doha.
+Thankfully, our spring average temperatures of 24°C/75°F and overnight lows of 16°C/61°F make the spring a great time to visit Doha.